 What is the criteria for accessing Day Opportunities?

 Our Day services are designed for adults aged 18 and over, who have epilepsy and/or other complex needs.
 All of our clients are assessed at the Centre and a decision is made whether or not we feel they are suitable for our provision.
-Everything can be discussed with our Admissions Officer and our Day Services Manager.
+Everything can be discussed with our Admissions team and our Day Services Manager.

 How is this service funded?

 Most of our clients have funding through the local authority, but funding can come from a number of sources, including private funds.
-Funding is decided on a case by case basis, and can be discussed with our Admissions Officer.
+Funding is decided on a case by case basis, and can be discussed with our Admissions team.